-Written and Directed by Toluwalola Kasali
+Written, Produced and Directed by Toluwalola Kasali

-Remember Me tells the story of people who have been forced to flee their homes due to the Boko Haram conflict in North-East Nigeria and highlights their experiences living in camps and host communities.
+Remember Me tells the story of people who have been forced to flee their homes due to the Boko Haram conflict in North-East Nigeria and highlights some of their experiences living in camps and host communities.
 The ongoing conflict has displaced over 2 million people, and more than 50% of them have been living in this situation for more than five years, making their displacement prolonged.

 This is a project that is very close to my heart and has been for many years.
 About five years ago, I was driving to work in Lagos, South-West Nigeria.
 I listened to the radio as I was stuck in the morning rush-hour traffic and the news segment came up.
 They discussed the challenges men, women, and children faced as they fled their homes in North-East Nigeria to survive attacks by Boko Haram.
 I knew at that moment that I wanted to do something about it, but I had no idea what or how.

 That morning, I arrived at my office where I worked as a lead research analyst and asked myself a simple question – “what skill do you possess right now that can help to make a difference?”
 So, I turned to research – I published my first report titled “An Integrated Approach to Rehabilitating Internally Displaced Persons with dignity” in 2015, which focused on providing a framework to empower displaced persons through counselling, skills acquisition, and resources in order to achieve self-reliance, leave the camps and rebuild their lives with dignity.